existancepy/bss-macro-py/README.md

    *python e_macro.py*

 *During the runtime, you may be prompted to enable certain permissions in your system and security settings.
 Do enable those.*

+Credits:

+Natro macro for some of the image assets and techniques